VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 you send a **RegisterToConference** command you expect to see an **OrderUpdated** event.

-# A Journey into Code Comprehension
+# A journey into code comprehension

 *A tale of pain, relief, and learning*